-If any of these help you make fitness more a part of your life, I’m honored.
+If any of these help you make fitness more a part of your life, I’m honored and don’t forget to check the Australia’s best ice pack, these are great accessories to have for your recovery after a great workout.
 For me, workouts are about me taking the time by myself for myself.
 These appointments are important, and they’re generally non-negotiable.
 These are the tools I use to make sure that, despite an incredibly busy life, that I am my own top priority.

 This post is part of my partnership with Microsoft Corporation as an Office Champion.
 All opinions expressed within are my own.